OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 The customs aspect of flying within the EU

-However, if the aircraft has a more complex flight pattern or all uncertainties want to be avoided, we recommend that the operator contact OPMAS to examine their specific case.
-The below-mentioned points are the typical situations where operators need help or guidance to use TA.
-Yet, none of the situations cause problems for using TA if handled and documented correctly.
+If the aircraft has a more complex flight pattern with internal EU trips, carries EU-resident persons onboard – both crew and passengers – and any delays, uncertainties, and TA-compliance risks want to be avoided, we recommend letting us examine the specific case.
+The below-mentioned points are typical situations where operators need help and guidance to use TA properly.
+None of the situations cause problems for using TA if handled and documented correctly.

-The typical situations where operators need help or guidance to use TA
+The typical situations where operators need help and guidance to use TA

-• You have a case with an owner (including the UBO) with EU citizenship but residing outside the EU
+• You have a case with an owner (including the UBO) with EU citizenship but resides outside the EU

 • You have a complicated aircraft structure and wonder if it will work with TA

-• You need help to secure the use of TA and prepare a ready-to-use portfolio to prove the TA compliance for customs
+• You need help securing the use of TA and prepare a ready-to-use portfolio to prove TA compliance for customs

 • You need a tool to quickly handle a customs ramp check